tmarfil/f5-https-redirect-2025/README.md

 - Exemption paths are honored
 - HTTPS traffic goes directly to the pool without being processed by the iRule

-This matches the old *sys*https_redirect behavior, but with all the added benefits.
+This matches the old **_sys_https_redirect** behavior, but with all the added benefits.

 ### Full Deployment with Security Headers

-For the most security, you can enable the headers on both redirect responses and direct HTTPS traffic:
+If you want to include security headers in the response, you can enable the headers on both redirect responses _and_ direct HTTPS traffic:

 1. Set `security_headers_enabled=1` in the iRule
 2. Apply the iRule to *both* the HTTP and HTTPS virtual servers